samandmac/PhyloBuild/README.md

    **genomesAdded.txt** (a column containing the genomes of interest that were added by the user)

-   **List.genomes.txt** (a column of the entire list of genomes used in the analysis - will be adjusted if the clades are removed or not)
+   **ListGenomes.txt** (a column of the entire list of genomes used in the analysis - will be adjusted if the clades are removed or not)

-   **phylipFor.phy_phyml_tree.txt** (the Newick file format containing the tree information, used in R to produce the tree)
+   **TreeDataFile.txt** (the Newick file format containing the tree information, used in R to produce the tree)

    **phylogeny_list.txt** (tab-separated file, one column containing assigned phylogroup and the other being the matching genome)

    **newRscript.r** (the R script, but with the args[x] swapped with their actual parameter e.g. file path in the R script, allows user to use Rscript right after running with all data needed - they can adjust the R script as necessary)

    **The plot!
 As an EMF file.
 Shows heatmap indicating gene carriage for each strain, highlights genomes that were added in, distinct colours based on group and carriage.**

+   **A heatmap showing carriage only, in the strains that you specified as of interest (so not every single strain, unless they are located in the Genomes_Interest folder and you specified that this was a parameter), not including a tree.
+As an EMF file.**

+   **A tab-separated .txt file called sample_sheet.txt in your working directory, that will contain the information designated by the parameters specified by the user for the visualisation step - this is automatically generated once PhyloTree.sh is run, unless the user has created their own sample sheet and specified this in the parameters.**

-If the user needs to change the names of some of the genomes (for instance, those that were added in) simply make a txt file called new_names.txt and have the old genome names on the left, tab, then the new names on the right.
+If the user needs to change the names of some of the (carriage) genes or genomes, simply make a txt file called new_gene_names.txt or new_genome_names.txt and have the old genome names on the left, tab, then the new names on the right.
 You can place that in the working directory.
 If required after making the original plot, simply take genomesAdded.txt from the output directory, add new names on the same line after tabbing, and run that part of the script in the newRscript.r output in the output directory.

 # Required dependencies (and their associated dependencies)
 **ALTER** https://github.com/sing-group/ALTER